pouriyajamshidi/tcping/README.md

 ```

 > [!TIP]
-> Press the `Enter` key while the program is running to examine the summary of all probes without terminating the program, as shown in the [demos](#demos) section.
+> Press the `Enter` key while the program is running to see the summary of all probes without stopping the program, as shown in the [demos](#demos) section.

 ---